Table of Contents

 The sidebar provides access to different panels grouping resource pages logically.
 Its exploration in regards with the landing page is key for good use of the navigator.

 This panel provides general resources that aim to help conceptualising and applying attribution methods.
-Here are page examples that fit this category:
+Here are page examples that will eventually fit this category:

 - Getting started